djShrek/photostache/notes.md

 * --- Gallery --- *

--Gallery images should display special links on hover -Images should have a grey tint on hover
+-Gallery images should display special links on hover Done -Images should have a grey tint on hover Done

 * --- Contact Section --- *

--Test out WuFoo Forms
+-Test out WuFoo Forms Done

 * --- Pricing Section --- *

 * --- Footer --- *

 -Will have social media icons?
+Done

 * --- Future Notes --- *